 If you want to paint your house this color, give Home Depot the following formula: CMYK colors- C= Cyan: 0%, M =Magenta: 69%, Y =Yellow: 100%, K = Black: 6%.

 7. The Golden Gate Bridge Towers are 746 Feet Tall

 How high is the Golden Gate Bridge?
 746 feet worth of high, which is about 68 stories.
 At the time that it was built, it was the tallest bridge tower in the world.
 85 years later, it still ranks as the 13th tallest.

-Fun Golden Gate Bridge fact: My Father-in-Law was in engineering school during the construction of the bridge and they let his class come out and climb the struts.
-He definitely had more intentional fortitude than I do.
+Fun Golden Gate Bridge fact: My father-in-law was in engineering school during the construction of the bridge and they let his class come out and climb the struts.
+He definitely had more intestinal fortitude than I do.